 Proof Sketch.
-Sufficient: If (a), (b), and (c) hold, then an optimal solution has been found due to (a) and (b).
-The solution is provably optimal due to (c) since all nodes remaining in the open list have an f-value greater or equal to the incumbent solution.
-Necessary: If (a) does not hold, then a node has been expanded without being generated, which is impossible in UDXBB algorithms.
-If (b) does not hold, then no optimal solution has been found.
-If (c) does not hold, then there exists some n_s in the open list that may lead to a solution with cost lower than F^ , so the solution was not proven to be optimal.
+If (a), (b), and (c) hold, then an optimal solution has been found due to (a) and (b), and the stopping condition holds, since all states remaining in the open list have an f-value greater or equal to the incumbent solution.

+If (a) does not hold, then a state has been expanded without being in open, which is impossible in any UDXBB algorithm.
+If (b) does not hold, then an optimal solution has not been found.
+If (c) does not hold, then there exists some s in the open list that may lead to a solution cost lower than F^ , so the solution was not proven to be optimal.

-We remark that the proof above relies on $UDXBB{pr}$ algorithms not being allowed to use dominance relations for anything except dominance pruning.
-That is, (c) is only a necessary condition if we assume that there are no other pruning rules by which an algorithm could prove that n_s is not part of an optimal solution.
-Otherwise, the criteria (c) of a solution set could be weakened, increasing the set of possible solution sets.
+We remark that the proof above relies on the fact that $UDXBB{pr}$ algorithms are not allowed to use dominance relations for anything except dominance pruning.
+Otherwise, the criteria (c) of a solution set could be made weaker, increasing the set of possible solution sets.